jewelsofthought/neshama/site/posts/parashot/14-Va_eira.md

 <p>
 2. God spoke to Moses, and He said to him, "I am the Lord."
 <br />
-3. "I appeared to Abraham, to Isaac, and to Jacob with [the name] Almighty God, but [with] My name <b>YHWH</b>, I did not become known to them."
+3. "I appeared to Abraham, to Isaac, and to Jacob with [the name] Almighty God, _El Shaddai_ but My name <b>YHWH</b>, I did not become known to them."
 <br />
 4. And also, I established My covenant with them to give them the land of Canaan, the land of their sojourning in which they sojourned.
 </p>
 </blockquote>

-This reading opens up with G-d speaking to Moses, saying: "I am the Lord, [יהוה]{dir="rtl"} ."
+This reading opens up with G-d rebuking Moses, after his previous complaint, saying: "I am the Lord, [יהוה]{.heb} ."
 He mentions that He used the name _El Shaddai_, Almighty G-d, for Abraham, Isaac and Jacob, with whom He had established His covenant &mdash; though He did not fulfil it in their lifetimes.

+n6:2] [וַיְדַבֵּ֥ר]{.heb} &mdash; _[G-d] spoke_.
+In this context, the root דבר connotes harsh speech. _(Rashi)_

+[אֲנִ֥י ה’]{.heb} &mdash; _I am **HaShem**_ This term for G-d includes punishment for sin and reward for virtue...
+The reason that Moses' arrival in Egypt was followed by an immediate intensification of the slavery was that the Egyptians could not be punished until their "measure of sin" was full, for G-d is patient even with the wicked.
+By his cruel decree to deny straw to the hapless slaves [5:7], Pharaoh had reached his nadir.
+So the process of the Exodus and the punishment of Egypt could now begin.
+Thus his arrival in Egypt was not in vain, but instead expedited the process of the Exodus. _(Mizrachi)_

-v5] "I heard their moans"
+v6:5] "I heard their moans"

 <blockquote>
 <p dir="rtl">